spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

 }
 ```

 Of course, the times used in the code above are just examples.
-Adjust them to your own preferences.
+Adjust them to suit your own preferences.

 ## Monitoring